ghoshnilabja/ghoshnilabja/README.md

 Hi, my name is Nilabja Ghosh. <br />
 I’m interested in Data Science and Finance. <br />
-I’m currently working as a Research Analyst. <br />
+I’m currently working as a AI/ML Consultant at EY India. <br />
 Feel free to check out my resume.
 You can reach me at nilabjaghosh2001@gmail.com. <br />